Discover the nature park

 Geology

-Gray, this color has mainly the main dolomite (CaMg (CO3)2).
+Grey, this is the colour of the main dolomite (CaMg (CO3)2).
 It can be found most frequently on the gravel banks of the Tyrolean Lech.
 As one of the oldest rocks, the main dolomite was formed ...

 learn more